rancher/turtles/test/e2e/README.md

 The config is located in `test/e2e/config/operator.yaml`.

+`E2E_CONFIG` env variable is required to point to an existing path, where the config is located.

 `variables` section provides the default values for all missing environment variables used by test suite with the same name.

 Most notable ones: